Sarkhej Roza

 The Sarkhej Roza is a Sufi mosque and tomb complex located in the village of Makarba, 7 km south-west of Ahmedabad in Gujarat state, India.

-Although there are many rozas across Gujarat, the Sarkhej Roza is the most revered.
-Sarkhej was once a prominent centre of Sufi culture in the country, where influential Sufi saint Shaikh Ahmed Ganj Baksh lived.
-It was on the saint's suggestion that Sultan Ahmed Shah set up his capital on the banks of the Sabarmati, a few miles away from Sarkhej.
+Although there are many rozas across Gujarat, the Sarkhej Roza complex is a Monument of National Importance.
+It was once where Sufi saint Shaikh Ahmed Ganj Baksh lived; the saint suggested that Sultan Ahmed Shah set up his capital on the banks of the Sabarmati, a few miles away from Sarkhej.

-The complex is a Monument of National Importance.